State Variables and Constraints in Thermodynamics of Solids and Their Implications: Introduction

 without knowing details of the intermediate stages of the change.
-In Eq.~(\ref{eq:first-law}), $S$ is entropy and $F_{j}$ is a generalized force conjugate to $X_{j}$.
-In the summation, $M$ is the number of state variables other than $S$.
-Although no textbooks impose a limitation on $M$, it is tacitly assumed to be small: the major advantage of thermodynamics is that the behavior of a large number of particles that constitute a macroscopic system can be described by only a few variables \cite{Callen}.
-What is worse, none of the textbooks gives concrete examples of state variables other than $T$, $V$, and $N$ (or their conjugates).
-Here, we consider only one-component systems with a fixed number of particles, $N$, and electromagnetic properties are disregarded.
-However, let us consider the following example.
-A long container of volume $V$ is filled with a gas of $N$ molecules.
+Here, $S$ is entropy and $F_{j}$ is a generalized force conjugate to $X_{j}$.
+In Eq.~(\ref{eq:first-law}), $M$ is the number of state variables other than $S$.
+The state space is thus spanned by $M+1$ state variables: here state variable is called {\it thermodynamic coordinate} (TC) after Zemansky and Dittman [3(b)].
+Variables $X_{j}$ are mechanical part of TCs: deformable coordinates in Ref.~[3(f)].
+Here, an obvious coordinate $S$ (or $T$) is taken as the zeroth coordinate of the state space, and we consider the remaining space of dimension $M$: an $M$-dimensional state space is understood in this meaning throughout this paper.
+Although no textbooks impose a limitation on the dimensionality $M$, it is tacitly assumed to be small: the major advantage of thermodynamics is that the behavior of a large number of particles that constitute a macroscopic system can be described by only a few variables [3(c)].
+To be worse, none of the textbooks gives concrete examples of TCs other than $T$, $V$, and $N$ (or their conjugates).
+However, suppose a long container of volume $V$ filled with a gas of $N$ molecules.
 The internal energy of the gas is described by three variables as $U=U(T,V,N)$.
 Let us next introduce a diathermal wall, which may or may not be mobile, in the container.
-Now, two volumes, $V_{1}$ and $V_{2}$, and two numbers of molecules, $N_{1}$ and $N_{2}$, are needed to describe the entire system as $U=U(T,V_{1},N_{1}; V_{2},N_{2})$.
-This partitioning can be continued by adding an arbitrary number of diathermal walls.
-Obviously, to say whether $M$ is small or large is nonsensical.
+Now, two volumes, $V_{1}$ and $V_{2}$, and two numbers of molecules, $N_{1}$ and $N_{2}$, are needed to describe the entire system as $U=U(T,V_{1},N_{1}; V_{2},N_{2})$ with conditions $V_{1}+V_{2}=V$ and $N_{1}+N_{2}=N$.
+This partitioning can be continued by adding as many diathermal walls as pleased.
+To say whether $M$ is small or large is nonsensical.